 Tales of the Unexpected adapted a John Collier short story "Youth from Vienna" - a geeky scientist persistently courts a tv newscaster until she relents - but she dumps him for a tennis player, figuring him as a better fit.
 The scientist acquiesces, and gives them a wedding present - a prototype youth-retaining serum, warning them that it's a single dose, and splitting it would be fatal.
 It turns out to be merely flavored water, allowing the scientist to prove the couple really didn't care for each other, as they had each drank and refilled the vial behind the other's back.
 She gets back together with the scientist to a hinted-at happy ending.

-Hubble on Bunheads is a Type 1.
+Hubble on Bunheads is given to spectacular romantic displays.
 He succeeds, then dies at the end of the pilot.

 Farscape has both positive and negative examples.
-John acts as a type 2 for a long time to Aeryn before they finally start seriously dating (they have heavy UST and are even implied to have casual sex a couple of times during this period), and they're presented as the Official Couple.
-By contrast, Stark, after his lover Zhaan dies, acts as a type 2 to Aeryn as well in a quite creepy way, hanging around her shyly and occasionally making ham-fisted attempts to hit on her.
+John displays a low-key yearning for Aeryn for a long time before they finally start seriously dating (they have heavy UST and are even implied to have casual sex a couple of times during this period), and they're presented as the Official Couple.
+By contrast, Stark, after his lover Zhaan dies, acts this way toward Aeryn as well in a quite creepy way, hanging around her shyly and occasionally making ham-fisted attempts to hit on her.
 After John dies, Aeryn finally blows up at Stark in a memorably vicious "The Reason You Suck" Speech, telling him that Crais (another unwelcome suitor who Stark hates) is better than he is because Crais admits to himself that he wants to have sex with her and doesn't kid himself that he's "saving" her or deeply and unselfishly in love.

 "The arena is empty, except for one man Still driving and striving as fast as he can The sun has gone down and the moon has come up And long ago somebody left with the cup But he's driving and striving, and hugging the turns And thinking of someone for whom he still burns."